julzaza/wildwitchherbs/_posts/2025-07-03-seven-witchy-herbs.md

 ### Ritual Use: Curse Breaking + Warding + Spirit Defense
 Used in baths to break hexes, in floor washes, or tucked in amulets to protect from envy and psychic attack.

 **Folklore Note:** In Sicilian folk magic, rue branches were used with holy water to bless homes and banish spirits.
-Known as the “herb of grace” — but not the kind of grace you want to cross.
+Known as the “herb of grace”, but not the kind of grace you want to cross.

 ---